- Who we are

 Carol is responsible for providing leadership in information management and policy across government, the wider public sector and the archive sector to improve the way information is managed and exploited to deliver real benefit for those that use and access this valuable resource.
 As Controller of Her Majesty's Stationery Office, Queen's Printer of Acts of Parliament, Queen's Printer for Scotland, and Government Printer for Northern Ireland, she delivers a range of UK wide official publishing responsibilities and services.

 Prior to joining the Cabinet Office in 1997, Carol practised at the Bar in London and had a successful career in law and professional publishing.
-Carol is a visiting professor in Information Science and an external adviser at the Centre for Information leadership at City University, London and an executive committee member of the International Government Printing and Publishing Association.
+Carol is a visiting professor in Information Science and an external adviser at the Centre for Information leadership at City University, London.